-During the year ending June 30, 2016, the Organization contracted with a company that is owned by an employee of the Organization, to provide therapy for veterans.
-Total expenses incurred relating to these services were \$8,590.
-As of June 30, 2016 there were no amounts due or payable to this company.
+During the years ending June 30, 2017 and 2016, the Organization contracted with a company that is owned by an employee of the Organization, to provide therapy for veterans.
+Total expenses incurred relating to these services were \$12,667 and \$8,590, respectively.
+As of June 30, 2017 there were no amounts due or payable to this company.